 I accept payments made over my appointment scheduler, checks, credit cards and cash in the exact amount due.

 I do!
 Although I urge client to come at least once into the office, I find that video sessions can be just as effective and they add that extra level of comfort, convenience and privacy

 Sex is with us from the time we are born until the time we leave this world.
 It knows no borders, age, race, gender, sexual orientation, relationship status, ethnicity and culture.
 Whether you are the parent of a sexually abused child that needs help, have been sexually abused yourself, the parent of a child whose child is struggling with gender, or a parent trouble teaching a child about reproduction, a couple looking to spice up their relationship, an individual whose parents did not accept their sexual orientation, or a person that has had questions about their identity as a sexual being or their gender identity, sex therapy is an added level of training that I have to help both children and adults move through their current negative experiences to a place of joy and self-acceptance.

 How are you different than others?

 I have numerous degrees, qualifications, degrees and certifications that outnumber most other therapists, but I think the most important thing when it comes to counseling is feeling that you are heard, understood and seeing the progress you are making.
 Only then will you know that you have found the therapist that is perfect for you.
 The best thing is to start with a phone consultation and see what impression you get.
 The rest will follow.

 What are your fees?

 Individual sessions are $150 for a 50-minute session and and $190 for an 75-minute session.
-This seems expensive but it is actually the average price for a session with a therapist with such expertise.
+Online sessions are $130 per session and $150 for the initial assessment session.
+These prices are the average price for a session with a therapist with such expertise.
 Click here to find out more.